davideolgiati/PartyLoud/README.md

 ## 🚀 `Features`

 - Configurable urls list and blocklist
+- Random DNS Mode : each request is done on a different DNS Server
 - Multi-threaded request engine (# of thread are equal to # of urls in partyloud.conf)
 - Error recovery mechanism to protect Engines from failures
 - Spoofed User Agent prevent from fingerprinting (each engine has a different user agent)